Frequently Asked Questions

 Your primary care provider (PCP) at Student Health Services is a clinician (physician or nurse practitioner) with training, experience and expertise in managing primary care medical problems.
-Your PCP is the person you should see for most of your health care needs in General Medicine.
+Your PCP is the person you should see for most of your health care needs in Primary Care.

 Who decides who my primary care provider (PCP) is?